Director - Dr. Felicia Kornbluh

 - M.A. and Ph.D.
 Princeton University, Department of History

 History of women, gender, and sexuality; legal history; social welfare; public policy; disability

 Contact InformationEmail: firstname.lastname@example.org

-Felicia Kornbluh: Associate Professor of History and Director of Women’s and Gender Studies.
+Felicia Kornbluh: Associate Professor of History and Director of Gender, Sexuality, and Women’s and Studies.
 Kornbluh's book, The Battle for Welfare Rights, (University of Penn.
 Press 2007), is a study of the social movement for welfare rights, and its interactions with mainstream political and legal institutions, in New York City and nationally.
 It is now available in paperback and is used widely.
 She is now writing a monograph on the New York City World's Fair of 1964-1965, and on the political movements that made that fair a failure.
 She is also in the middle of a long-term project on disability, gender and social welfare, which focuses on the activist and constitutional law scholar Jacobus tenBroek.